About Us

 • Amanda Moyer, MS - Board President and Founder

 Amanda earned dual BS degrees in Geology and Environmental Science from the University of Pennsylvania and a MS degree in Geochemistry from the University of Wyoming.
 Amanda has worked as a Geologist in the private and government sectors, as well as led the adult education program and served as an adjunct math instructor for Central Wyoming College - Jackson.
-She currently serves as Executive Director of the Old Wilson Schoolhouse (a nonprofit community center) and provides private math tutoring services to local K-12 and college students through her company Teton STEAM.
+She currently serves as Executive Director of the Old Wilson Schoolhouse (a nonprofit community center) and provides private math tutoring services to local K-12 and college students.

 • Rachael Karns, M.Ed. - Board Treasurer and Secretary